-Industrial digitalization produces numerous benefits that help manufacturing companies remain competitive, including:
+Industrial digitalisation produces numerous benefits that help manufacturing companies remain competitive, including:

 - Greater productivity and lower costs.
-By optimizing the utilization of physical and financial assets, companies can reduce costs across the manufacturing process.
+By optimising the utilisation of physical and financial assets, companies can reduce costs across the manufacturing process.
 Greater automation increases efficiency and quality, and digital business platforms can boost scale and speed.
-This can be accomplished by deploying modernized infrastructure and operational platforms as well as by gaining better insights through analytics.
+This can be accomplished by deploying modernised infrastructure and operational platforms as well as by gaining better insights through analytics.

 Smart manufacturing requires digital mastery

 While the potential benefits of smart manufacturing are clear, the path is filled with challenges, both technical and cultural.
 It requires that companies become “digital masters.”
 This calls for new mental models to take on these challenges — models crafted to achieve a fully integrated environment, better collaboration, an agile approach and data-driven capabilities.
 To start down the path, we recommend focusing on the following priorities: